After a Toxic Anti-Social Personality Disorder Relationship.

 Psychopath or Narcissist?

-In my work with victims of predators who clearly vibrate within the ASPD spectrum, we all get attacked by peers and predators who strongly disapprove or using any list of characteristics or labels whatsoever to identify a psychopath, sociopath, or narcissist.
-It is even more confusing when even the psychiatrists, psychologists and criminologists cannot agree on a particular diagnosis.
+In my work with victims of predators who clearly vibrate within the ASPD spectrum, we all get attacked by peers and predators who strongly disapprove or use any list of characteristics or labels whatsoever to identify a psychopath, sociopath, or narcissist.
+It is even more confusing when even psychiatrists, psychologists, and criminologists cannot agree on a particular diagnosis.

 The problem?
 We’re talking about people.
 Regardless of their predatory tendencies, these warped individuals are people – just like the rest of us – who are each just as unique as the rest of us.
-In my work, I generally refer to these individuals with a basic set of extreme anti-social characteristics as “psychopaths,” because that was the clinical diagnosis of the individual who introduced me to the nature of these individuals.
-Prior to encountering this psychopath, I didn’t believe they existed.
+In my work, I generally refer to these individuals with a basic set of extreme anti-social characteristics as “psychopaths” because that was the clinical diagnosis of the individual who introduced me to the nature of these individuals.
+Before encountering this psychopath, I didn’t believe they existed.

-Since then, no one can seem to agree on an effective means to qualify these people (if only there were a blood test or some other quantitative way to correctly diagnose where an individual is on the ASPD spectrum).
-Interestingly enough, every “expert” has their own method of diagnosis they are confident works well (or well enough).
+Since then, no one can seem to agree on an effective means to qualify these people (if only there were a blood test or some other quantitative way to diagnose where an individual is on the ASPD spectrum correctly).
+Interestingly enough, every “expert” has their own method of diagnosis, and they are confident it works well (or well enough).

 As far as the differences between psychopaths and narcissists, most can agree on the following differences.